solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 For more details, please refer to the Rust documentation in [`solana-accountsdb-plugin-interface`].

-The PostgreSQL Plugin
+Example PostgreSQL Plugin
 =====================

-The [`solana-accountsdb-plugin-postgres`] crate impelemented a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed.
+The [`solana-accountsdb-plugin-postgres`] crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed.